 Ethylene glycol and its derivatives are more toxic and should be used with care.
 It is most commonly used as antifreeze in automobiles, brake fluid, HVAC Systems, and some human-made fibers.
 It is derived from ethylene oxide, which comes from ethylene.

-Propylene glycol is the non-toxic variant of glycol.
-It is similar to ethylene glycol in its physical properties but is used frequently in foods, oral hygiene products, cosmetics, and HVAC Systems.
+Propylene glycol is the non-toxic variant.
+It is similar to ethylene in its physical properties but is used frequently in foods, oral hygiene products, cosmetics, and HVAC Systems.
 It helps to preserve materials and retain moisture.

 Glycol Cooling Systems